 In the SDP structure, the journalPrefix is set so that numbered journals and checkpoints land on the /hxdepots volume.
-This volume contains critical digital assets that should be reliably backed up should sufficient storage for large digital assets.
+This volume contains critical digital assets that should be reliably backed up and should have sufficient storage for large digital assets such as checkpoints.